LingDong-/fishdraw/README.md

 ```

 - the seed string is used as the name of the fish (printed in the drawing).
 If unspecified, a random pseudo-Latin name will be auto generated.
-- the speed number is used to control the speed of drawing.
+- the speed number is used to control the speed of drawing animation.
 Larger the number is, faster it draws.
+This option works only with format `smil`.
 - format options: `svg` (regular svg), `smil` (animated svg), `csv` (each polyline on a comma-separated line) and `json`.

 use as JS library: